-Figure 1: Map of the study region highlighting the selected areas of interest (AOI) in orange within each Ukrainian primary administrative unit (Oblast).
+Figure 1: Map of the study region highlighting the selected areas of interest (AOI) in orange within each Oblast.
+An “oblast” in Ukraine is the main type of first-level administrative division, equivalent in hierarchy, though not in absolute size, to states in the US context.
 The gray-dashed area depicts the occupied territories of Crimea and Sevastopol, both excluded from the current study.